jrnd-io/jr-website/content/docs/Kafka/_index.md

 jr run net_device -n 5 -f 500ms -o kafka -t test
 ```

-If you don't specify a key, the string "key" will be used for each record.
+If you don't specify a key, ta null key will be used for each record.
-Using `--key` you can use a template for the key, embedding it directly in the command:
+Using `--key` you can use a template for the key, to be embedded directly in the command:

 For example:
 ```bash